Guaranteed to increase Facebook engagement immediately if used with love and passion.🙂

 As an admin, you can choose to enable the badges you want in your group via settings.

-Have a look at the badges enabled in our group Growth and Monetisation for Facebook Group Admins.
+Have a look at the badges enabled in our Facebook group.

 Let’s say you posted 100 posts in a month in your Facebook group and 5 out of those received crazy engagement.
 Now, when you repost any or all of those 5 posts that performed well in your group, your members will engage with it even more.
 Doing this, you are actually amplifying it on a huge scale!

-I’m guessing you must be thinking about the ways to do it.
+That said, you probably would be thinking about the ways to do it.

 Convosight helps you keep track of each and every post in your group.
 And, one of the admins used its Post Trends feature (that I talked about a few minutes back) to reshare the top performing post in the group.
 This one is an image post that all moms relate to.
 The engagement after resharing is really good!
 (380 reactions and 68 comments).